 Drawing on Expertise Throughout Our Campus

 Challenges in a world of connected and automated vehicles are not just technical.
 That’s why, in addition to our industry and government partners, Mcity draws on knowledge and expertise throughout the University to explore the scope of issues that must be addressed to best implement emerging technologies.
 The research interests within Mcity span data science, law, policy, urban planning, energy, public health, medicine, social science, economics, and business, as well as engineering and science.

 Below are several examples of the various U-M schools and entities we work with.
 We welcome research collaborators from across the U-M community.

 U-M Transportation Research Institute

-Founded in 1965, U-M Transportation Research Institute (UMTRI), is a global leader in transportation research and a partner of choice for industry leaders, foundations, and government agencies.
+Founded in 1965, U-M Transportation Research Institute (UMTRI) is a global leader in transportation research and a partner of choice for industry leaders, foundations, and government agencies.
 UMTRI has conducted more than 1,000 multidisciplinary research projects in areas involving social and behavioral analyses, accident data collection, traffic safety analysis, and standards development and testing, as well as the deployment and evaluation of new safety and mobility technologies.

-Mcity is partnering with UMTRI on research and in the deployment of connected and automated vehicle technologies that are leading to the transformation of our current transportation system.
-Through this work UMTRI has collected over 70 terabytes of data; nearly seven million trips; 45 million miles; 138.5 billion records.
+Mcity is partnering with UMTRI on research and in the deployment of connected and automated vehicle technologies.
+Through this work UMTRI has collected over 70 terabytes of data; nearly seven million trips; 45 million miles; and 138.5 billion records.
 In 2020, UMTRI became a unit of Michigan Engineering.

 Legal and liability issues are among the most challenging that must be addressed as the traditional vehicle ownership and use model evolves and literally takes consumers out of the driver’s seat.
 Mcity has funded research projects in this area conducted by Michigan Law faculty, and the school offers courses that give students a chance to explore the legal issues surrounding advanced mobility.